Shamilkv34/book/nostarch/chapter03.md

 ```
 fn main() {
-    // I’m feeling lucky today
+    // I'm feeling lucky today
     let lucky_number = 7;
 }
 ```

-Rust also has another kind of comment, documentation comments, which we’ll discuss in “Publishing a Crate to Crates.io” on page XX.
+Rust also has another kind of comment, documentation comments, which we’ll discuss in “Publishing a Crate to Crates.io” on page 297.

 ## Control Flow